 How often do windows need to be replaced?

 The estimated lifespan of a uPVC window is around 25 years, but well-made windows have been known to last upwards of 35 years.
 Aluminium windows are estimated to have a lifespan of around 30 years, with the potential to still be producing results 45 years after being installed.

 As the old adage goes, “if it ain’t broke, don’t fix it”.
 However, there are always improvements to manufacturing techniques and the overall quality of products in the home improvement industry over the years and windows are no exception to this.
 New windows have increased security features and customisable style options, including a wide colour palette and finishes.

 Old and faulty windows can also be a security risk to your home.
 The replacement windows from The Monmouthshire Window Company includes a high-tech locking system, which has been accredited by the Secured by Design initiative (a Metropolitan Police scheme that praises those designs that help to reduce residential crime).

 Double glazing in Cardiff, Bristol and throughout Monmouthshire

 With over 20 years of experience, The Monmouthshire Window Company has built a reputation as leading double glaziers in the Monmouthshire area.
 Our team are passionate about delivering outstanding customer service and high-quality products, including conservatories, windows, doors and replacement conservatory roofs.
-To see our varied range of products to suit any home, pop into our showrooms in Caldicot or Raglan.
+To see our varied range of products to suit any home, pop into our showrooms.
 For any more information, give us a call on 01291 430 353 or contact us online.